betray12138/Task-Representation-Shift/README.md

-# Reining Task Representation Shift
+# Reining In Task Representation Shift

 ## 1. Prepare for the dataset
 As collecting the dataset need a huge amount of time, we provide two datasets to valid as an example.
 You can download the datasets like [env_name].tar.bz2 [At Anonymous Site Here](https://drive.google.com/file/d/1CW37J4msh3nzSnEwIWnSQ472L3_IfgIE/view?usp=sharing), and then extract them under the directory called **batch_data**.